 Unlike health and competence, there is no mandatory requirement to make a complaint about a nurse's conduct.
 However, there is an obligation to make a complaint if the nurse’s alleged conduct involves public safety.

 Complaints must be in writing to the Registrar.
-You will find the Concerns about a Nurse form in the Downloads on this page.
+You will find the Concerns about a Nurse Form at the top-right of this page.

 Complaints of a serious professional nature are investigated and considered by professional conduct committees (PCCs), who decide whether to refer the complaint to the Health Practitioners Disciplinary Tribunal or whether no further disciplinary action is required.